 I have a knack for finding things to use in my process.
 Things that are thrown out.
 I find value where others do not.
 Books full of pictures come to me and these people become my subjects.
 My canvas comes in all shapes and sizes.
 All different shapes and sizes all with the same value to me.
 There is a spirit attached to these things.
 These objects have all lived their own lives, been exposed to many emotions, seen the daily lives of its previous owners before they end up in my hands.
 The objects I find I feel are drawn to me or sometimes me to them.
 Either way, this is how I find my ingredients.
 I take these ingredients back to the studio to mix up a cocktail to be drunk with the eyes.

 A lot of times these objects and images become paintings.
 The found object becomes the canvas.
 A found photo might become my subject.
 In some other instances I have grown quite fond of assembling things and casting them in resin.
-This is where things get a little more involved with my process, as waste from my painting process is then recycled into my new work as well.
+This is where things get a little more involved with my process, as waste from my painting process is then recycled into my new work.

 My found canvas for several years has been old windows.
 I created my own style of reverse painting on the glass.
 When I talk about things being drawn to me, the windows are the best example.
 Literally hundreds of these have ended up in my studio, a lot of times without me even having to look for them.
 In this painting process I use razor blades to scrape paint out of the painting, then it gets filled back in.
 I have a huge collection of these razor blades with paint scrapes attached.
 I also have a collection of the dried paint scrapes removed from the painting.
 These collections are often used in my assemblage work.
 These objects also carry spirit.
 A spirit very close to me.